Skip to content

 REQUIRED_TOOLS = [

-"get_plugin_config", # Return plugin configuration
+"get_plugin_config", # Return plugin configuration metadata

-"prompt_pre_fetch", # Process prompt before fetching
+"prompt_pre_fetch", # Process prompt before template rendering

-"prompt_post_fetch", # Process prompt after rendering
+"prompt_post_fetch", # Process prompt after template rendering

-"tool_pre_invoke", # Process tool before invocation
+"tool_pre_invoke", # Process tool call before execution

-"tool_post_invoke", # Process tool after invocation
+"tool_post_invoke", # Process tool result after execution

-"resource_pre_fetch", # Process resource before fetching
+"resource_pre_fetch", # Process resource request before fetching

-"resource_post_fetch", # Process resource after fetching
+"resource_post_fetch", # Process resource content after fetching

 ]

-External Plugin Example (TypeScript)
+External Plugin Example (TypeScript)ΒΆ

 // TypeScript/Node.js external plugin example